roryparker/roryparker/README.md

 👋 Hi, I’m Rory

-Although my day entails being a Support Engineer, by night I am working on Site Reliability and Software Engineering skills and techniques.
+Although my day entails being a Support Engineer, by night I'm developing Software Engineer skills and techniques.
 I am comfortable with Javascript, HTML, CSS, and COBOL.

 I am working on several projects to help be well rounded and confident.
 Ask me about any of them!